maximgurin/verifica/README.md

 end
 ```

 Voila, we're done!
-Now, no matter how sophisticated our authorization rules are,
+So now, no matter how sophisticated our authorization rules are,
-we have a simple method to find available videos for any user.
+we have a clear method to find available videos for any user.
-And no special handling for superusers as everyone goes through the unified mechanism.
+No conditions, no special handling for superusers as everyone goes through the unified mechanism.

 **Important points not covered in this example but needed in the real app**:

-- **Dependency change handling.** If country restrictions changed on the organization level you need run a background job\
+- **Dependency change handling.** If country restrictions changed on the organization level you need to
-to find all affected videos and update `read_allow_sids`, `read_deny_sids` columns.
+run a background job to find all affected videos and update `read_allow_sids`, `read_deny_sids` columns.
 Same applies to Distribution Settings and other dependencies.
-- **Rules change handling.** If implementation of `VideoAclProvider` changed you need to run a background job\
+- **Rules change handling.** If implementation of `VideoAclProvider` changed you need to run a background job
 to update `read_allow_sids`, `read_deny_sids` columns for all videos.
-- **Cache, N+1 problem.** `VideoAclProvider` retrieves a chain of record associated with each video which leads to\
+- **Cache, N+1 problem.** `VideoAclProvider` retrieves a chain of records associated with each video which leads to
 N+1 problem in a naive implementation.

 ## Development